factopolis/factopolis/content/_index.md

 ### Linking Similar Claims Together

-The structured nature of LieDB is designed to facilitate linking related information together, and one of the most important ways we do this is by grouping similar statements together, even if they are worded slightly differently.
+The structured nature of Factopolis is designed to facilitate linking related information together, and one of the most important ways we do this is by grouping similar statements together, even if they are worded slightly differently.